-Overall, Skyfox II is a highly entertaining shooter that is much more than a simple arcade-style shoot-em-up.
+Overall, Skyfox II is much more than a simple arcade-style shoot-em-up.
 Perfect for fans of space simulations who want some arcade fun, and arcade fans who want something a bit more complex than Space Invaders.
 Two thumbs up!

 Reviewed by: Underdogs